MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Using.md

 When `<module-name>` is a name or module specification, PowerShell searches the **PSModulePath** for the specified module.

-A module specification is a hash table that has the following keys.
+A module specification is a hashtable that has the following keys.

 - `ModuleName` - **Required** Specifies the module name.
 - `GUID` - **Optional** Specifies the GUID of the module.